dueeraj8955/Telemate/Readme.md

 How to run telemate on local pc

-0. clone the site to your local pc using "git pull origin main"
+0. clone the site to your local pc using "git clone [REPO URL]"

 1. Install python if not installed on your pc and install django module using terminal command "pip install django"